 Current research project

 The rise of populist radical right parties (PRRPs) can be witnessed across most European democracies.
 Political and social scientists possess powerful theoretical elaborations on the causes of this electoral shift, but we still know very little about its consequences for the largest part of government activity: the welfare state.
 This is what my current research project studies (2019-2022).
-Its principal objective is to identify and explain how European PRRPs influence the welfare state when they are in government, i.e. their social policy impact.
+Its principal objective is to identify and explain how European PRRPs influence the welfare state, i.e. their social policy impact.
 With this agenda, I aim to address a substantial literature gap and contribute to an informed public debate about how the perhaps most dynamic partisan force of our age connects citizens to the exercise of political power.
 The project was awarded a 3-year research grant by the German Research Foundation.

 Work in progress

 In addition to my main research project described above, I currently work on the following papers and projects:

 - When do Social democratic parties (not) turn right on immigration? (with Fabio Wolkenstein, Aarhus University)

 - Authoritarian Values and the Welfare State: The Social Policy Preferences of Radical Right Voters (with Marius Busemeyer and Alexander Sahm, University of Konstanz).

 - Adapt or Attack?
 Radical Right Parties and the Institutional Politics of Economic Governance Reform (with Michael Baggesen Klitgaard, SDU Odense)